JPham4801/wordle-game/README.md

 1. Implement a game mechanic to prevent yellow tiles from appearing if all instances of the indicated letter is already correctly placed in the word.

-2. Refactor the code to improve maintainability by reducing the number of if statements, making conditions more concise, and enhancing the readability of code structures.
+2. Refactor the code to enhance maintainability by reducing the number of if statements.
+Make the conditions more concise and improve the code structure to increase readability.

+3. Apply media queries for access on smaller devices